 Every neighborhood is reviewed annually by the appraiser through the sales ratio analysis process.
 The first phase involves neighborhood ratio studies that compare the recent sales prices of neighborhood properties to the appraised values of these sold properties.
 This set of ratio studies affords the appraiser an excellent means of judging the present level of appraised value and uniformity of the sales.
 The appraiser, based on the sales ratio statistics and designated parameters for valuation update, makes a preliminary decision as to whether the value level in a neighborhood needs to be updated in an upcoming reappraisal, or whether the level of market value in a neighborhood is at an acceptable level.
-(See Attachment B for Appraisal Ratios Sales High and Low, Ratio Studies Summary, Appraisal Ratios by Market Area, Appraisal Ratios by Neighborhoods)
+(See Attachment B for Appraisal Ratios by Market Area, Appraisal Ratios by Neighborhoods, and Appraisal Ratios by School District)

-5.3.5 Market Adjustment or Trending Factors
+5.3.5 MARKET ADJUSTMENT OR TRENDING FACTORS

-Neighborhood, or market adjustment, factors are developed from appraisal statistics provided from ratio studies and are used to ensure that estimated values are consistent with the market.
+Neighborhood or market adjustment factors are developed from appraisal statistics provided from ratio studies and are used to ensure that estimated values are consistent with the market.
 The CAD's primary approach to the valuation of residential properties uses a hybrid cost-sales comparison approach.
 This type of approach accounts for neighborhood market influences not specified in the cost model.